smips23/finalProject335/readme.md

 #### View:

 - UI.java: Main menu with game mode and difficulty selection
-- GameView.java: Game board display with card buttons
+- GameView.java: Game board display with card buttons (Used AI in some parts of this class)
 - Main.java: startup view